Code-Institute-Submissions/Bookshop---Project-1/README.md

 ## Acknowledgements

 * I received inspiration for this project from other online bookshop sites such as https://www.amazon.co.uk/ and https://www.easons.com/.
 My original idea for this project was that for me, which is not a religious reader, but one who would read anything to do with sport was to have an application which caters to just avid sports book readers.
 If a potential consumer was looking for a sports related book, they would immediatly think of this website.
-* I also too inspiration from https://www.kennys.ie/
+* I also took inspiration from https://www.kennys.ie/